microweber/microweber/src/MicroweberPackages/Admin/README.md

 ## Printing scripts in admin layout

-For example in your layout you can print the scripts with the following code
+For example, in your layout, you can print the scripts with the following code:

  ```php
 print \MicroweberPackages\Admin\Facades\AdminManager::scripts();